Taking a break

 Funding the break

-You may be able to get help with the cost of going on holiday, either alone or with the person you are looking after, from a charity or benevolent fund (see the list of organisations at the end of our Taking a Break factsheet).
+You may be able to get help with the cost of going on holiday, either alone or with the person you are looking after, from a charity or benevolent fund (see the list of organisations at the end of our Taking a Break factsheet, which will be available shortly).
 If you have had a carer’s assessment for yourself then you may also be able to get financial help from your local council towards paying for a break.

 Your local council or local carers centre should be able to provide you with more information on local benevolent funds and other possible sources of funding.back to top